muhammadfihan/hris-mobile/README.md

 ## Contact

-If you have any questions or suggestions regarding the HR Management Mobile App - User Edition, please feel free to contact us at fihan2as@gmail.com
+If you have any questions or suggestions regarding the HR Management Mobile App - User Edition, please feel free to contact us at [email protected]

 ---

 Thank you for your interest in the HR Management Mobile App - User Edition.
 We hope this app enhances the HR experience for employees and improves overall efficiency in managing HR-related tasks.